duarteocarmo/interactive-dashboard-post/posts/part-1.md

 Now, you should be able to see a web like application in a new tab in your browser from the notebook we created!

-Feel free of course to modify this notebook according to your interests.
+Feel free to modify this notebook according to your interests.
 You'll notice that I have created some general variables in the first notebook cell, so you can fire up Jupyter Lab, and modify them and see what comes out!

 Here are the general modifiable cells: